 On December 2, 2004, these advances were converted into formal loans and written agreements and were executed between Yuchai and YMCL through an authorized financial institution in the PRC.
 Under the terms of the loan agreements, the loans were payable in their entirety on December 2, 2005 and interest, at the rate of 5.58% per annum, was payable on a monthly basis.
 Further, the loans were secured by guarantees given by the Chinese Shareholders.
-Interest income of Rmb11,922, Rmb10,512 and Rmb11,548 (US\$1,690) was received and recognized in 2005, 2006 and 2007, respectively (see Note 7).
+Interest income of Rmb10,512, Rmb11,548 and Rmb4,224 (US\$618) was received and recognized in 2006, 2007 and 2008, respectively.